 On and subsequent to December 18, 2024, the Governance and Sustainability Committee discussed and assessed the experience, qualifications, skills and other attributes of each of the Barington Nominees.
-The Governance and Sustainability Committee members noted, among other things, that none of the Barington Nominees have a business background in the Company's businesses, each of Ms. Amicarella and Mr. Galbato acknowledged during their interviews that they had no knowledge of Matthews prior to their nomination and Mr. Mitarotonda is well known to the Company, the Board and management.
-Following such discussions and based on the Governance and Sustainability Committee's interviews, its review of materials provided by the Barington Nominees and its analysis of the experience, qualifications, skills and other attributes of the Barington Nominees, the Governance and Sustainability Committee ultimately determined not to recommend any of the Barington Nominees to the Board as director nominees for election by the Company's shareholders at the 2025 Annual Meeting.
+The Governance and Sustainability Committee members noted, among other things, that none of the Barington Nominees have a business background in the Company's businesses, two of the Barington Nominees acknowledged during their interviews that they had no knowledge of Matthews prior to their nomination, one of the Barington Nominees is currently employed by a Company that is a significant debt holder of a competitor of the Company and one of the Barington Nominees is well known to the Company, the Board and management.
+Following such discussions and based on the Governance and Sustainability Committee's interviews, its review of materials provided by the Barington Nominees and its analysis of the experience, qualifications, skills and other attributes of the Barington Nominees, the Governance and Sustainability Committee reaffirmed its previous recommendation by the Company's bareholders at the 2025 Annual Meeting.
 Furthermore, the Governance and Sustainability Committee reaffirmed its previous recommendation of each of Mr. Dunlap, Mr. Garcia-Tunon and Mr. Nauman to the Board as director nominees for election by the Company's shareholders at the 2025 Annual Meeting.